leiyangleon/FSH/README.md

 Citation: Flores-Anderson, Africa Ixmucane, Herndon, Kelsey E., Thapa, Rajesh Bahadur, and Cherrington, Emil, eds.
 SAR Handbook: Comprehensive Methodologies for Forest Monitoring and Biomass Estimation (Huntsville, AL: SERVIR GLobal Science Coordination Office, 2019).
 DOI: 10.25966/nr2c-s697.

-## Updates:

-* This Python 2 version of the scripts have been updated to Python 3, which will be ready to use soon.
-* This software has been tested with [ISCE v2.0.0 (released on 20160908)](https://winsar.unavco.org/software/isce).
-This version can process all the ALOS-1 and ALOS-2 stripmap InSAR pairs.
-* It has been tested and failed to work with newer versions of ISCE due to ISCE file format change.
-We will work on the updated release of FSH (v2.0) for working with all the ISCE versions, including ISCE v3.0 for processing NISAR data.

 ## License: